Border and Migration Police (Albania): Airports

-These are the two main international airports in Albania, though there are discussions and plans for the development of additional airports in the country to support its growing tourism industry and transportation infrastructure.
+These are the three main airports in Albania, though there are discussions and plans for the development of additional airports in the country to support its growing tourism industry and transportation infrastructure.

 Cooperation with FRONTEX Agency

 Frontex, officially known as the European Border and Coast Guard Agency, is an EU agency tasked with coordinating cooperation between national border authorities within the European Union.
 While Albania is not a member of the EU, it has been cooperating with Frontex through various agreements and initiatives aimed at enhancing border security, managing migration flows, and combating cross-border crime.
 Here are some key points about the cooperation between Albania's border and migration police and Frontex: